Fighting fund banner

 Goldsmiths, University of London: large scale redundancies

-An industrial action ballot has opened on Friday 1 March 2024 in a dispute over potential large scale redundancies associated with a so-called 'Transformation programme'.
+An industrial action ballot opened on Friday 1 March 2024 in a dispute over potential large scale redundancies associated with a so-called 'Transformation programme'.
 Goldsmiths management are proposing to find huge financial savings in an extremely short time, which UCU believes is disproportionate and misguided, and which will destabilise the institution, increase workloads further, and severely impact student satisfaction and recruitment.
-The ballot will close on Thursday 28 March.
+The ballot closed on Thursday 28 March 2024.

 University of the Highlands and Islands: job cuts